 After racing, we had a great lunch and headed off to Zappos for a tour!

 Which was also pretty awesome (although it’s hard to beat racing a Ferrari.
 Just sayin).

 The Zappos tour was pretty amazing.
-The founder, Tony Hseih (who I bumped into and grabbed another selfie with.. see below) decided to move Zappos to downton Vegas after the company took off so he could support the community better.
-Their offices are in the old City Hall building, which is downton (old Vegas, not the strip).
+The founder, Tony Hseih (who I bumped into and grabbed another selfie with.. see below) decided to move Zappos to downtown Vegas after the company took off so he could support the community better.
+Their offices are in the old City Hall building, which is downtown (old Vegas, not the strip).